 It’s common knowledge that the value of property grows overtime.

-But how are investors to act in the current market, if they wish to grow their wealth in the safest possible way?
+So what should investors do in the current market if they wish to grow their wealth in the safest possible way?

-And in fact, to compound it somewhat, I’ll share with you this tidbit of information one of my mentors shared with me many years ago…
+And in fact, to compound it somewhat, I’ll share with you this titbit of information one of my mentors shared with me many years ago…

 The best time to get into real estate was 20 years ago.